 Crossco No.4 Unlimited v.
 Jolan Ltd 2 All ER 754, 1 P&CR 16

-Appeared for the successful Respondent in an important case in which the Court of Appeal considered the nature and applicability of the common intention constructive trust in a commercial context.
+Justin appeared for the successful Respondent in an important case in which the Court of Appeal considered the nature and applicability of the common intention constructive trust in a commercial context.

-Crossco No.4 Unlimited & Ors v Jolan Ltd & Ors EWHC 803 (Ch.D), NPC 38
+Crossco No.4 Unlimited & Ors v.
+Jolan Ltd & Ors EWHC 803 (Ch.D), NPC 38

-Appeared for the successful Defendant in a 36-day trial before Morgan J concerning the right of a landlord to determine a business tenancy of large commercial premises in Manchester Piccadilly.
+Justin appeared for the successful Defendant in a 36-day trial before Morgan J concerning the right of a landlord to determine a business tenancy of large commercial premises in Manchester Piccadilly.
 The case involved complex factual and legal arguments concerning the 1954 Act, rectification, constructive trust and estoppel.

 Frasers Islington Limited v. the Hanover Trustees & Others EWHC 1514 (Ch.D)

-Appeared for Hanover in an important case concerning the extent to which equity will assist a claimant by making an order for the specific performance of an option in circumstances where the party seeking the relief is itself in breach of the contract that contains the option.
+Justin appeared for Hanover in an important case concerning the extent to which equity will assist a claimant by making an order for the specific performance of an option in circumstances where the party seeking the relief is itself in breach of the contract that contains the option.

 Eileen Corr v.
 IBC Vehicles Limited 1 AC 884

-Appeared for the Appellant Insurer in the House of Lords in an important negligence case involving scope of duty, novus actus, causation and contribution.
+Justin appeared for the Appellant Insurer in the House of Lords in an important negligence case involving scope of duty, novus actus, causation and contribution.

-Appeared for the Appellant in the Chancery Division.
+Justin appeared for the Appellant in the Chancery Division.
 Interpretation and application of CPR provisions relating to an application for security for costs against a BVI company which had failed fully to disclose its assets, the location of its assets and its liabilities.

-Handf Acceptances Limited v Russell EWHC 1273 (QB)
+Handf Acceptances Limited v.
+Russell EWHC 1273 (QB)

-Appeared for Handf Acceptances in recovery of a mortgage debt flowing from a £1.2 million bridging advance.
+Justin appeared for Handf Acceptances in recovery of a mortgage debt flowing from a £1.2 million bridging advance.
 Allegations of dishonesty and fraud.

-CI Ltd v Joint Liquidators of Sonatacus Limited BCC 186 (CA)
+CI Ltd v.
+Joint Liquidators of Sonatacus Limited BCC 186 (CA)

-Appeared for the Joint Liquidators in the Court of Appeal.
+Justin appeared for the Joint Liquidators in the Court of Appeal.
 Recipient of a benefit from a payment, voidable as a preference under the Insolvency Act 1986 s.239, could not retain that benefit where it had not shown that it had acted in good faith within s.241(2) of the Act.

-Total Spares & Supplies Ltd. & Another v Antares SRL & Others EWHC 1537 (Ch.D)
+Total Spares & Supplies Ltd. & Another v.
+Antares SRL & Others EWHC 1537 (Ch.D)

-Leading High Court authority on the jurisdiction of the court to order a non-party to pay costs, notwithstanding the fact that it was not causative of any costs being incurred.
+Justin appeared in A Leading High Court authority on the jurisdiction of the court to order a non-party to pay costs, notwithstanding the fact that it was not causative of any costs being incurred.

-Barber and Henry v CI Limited (2006) BCC 927
+Barber and Henry v.
+CI Limited (2006) BCC 927

 Whether consideration amounting to a preference, voidable at the instance of a liquidator, could be regarded as constituting a valuable consideration for the purpose of defeating a transaction at an undervalue claim under s.238 Insolvency Act 1986) .

-The London Mews Company v Burney All ER (D) 66
+The London Mews Company v.
+Burney All ER (D) 66

-Halley v The Law Society All ER (D) 182 and EWCA Civ 97
+Halley v.
+The Law Society All ER (D) 182 and EWCA Civ 97